-We estimate that we will receive approximately \$ million in net proceeds from the sale of midpoint of the price range set forth on the cover page of this prospectus.
-We intend to use approximately \$ of the proceeds we receive from this offering to pay indebtedness outstanding under our credit facility.
+We estimate that we will receive approximately \$111.3 million in net proceeds from the sale of 7,825,947 shares of common stock, based upon the midpoint of the price range set forth on the cover page of this prospectus.
+We intend to use approximately \$38.2 million of the proceeds we receive from this offering to pay indebtedness outstanding under our credit facility.
 As of December 31, 2007, we had approximately \$205.3 million principal amount, along with accrued interest, outstanding under our credit facility.
-We also intend to use \$35.1 million of the proceeds of this offering to pay dividends to existing preferred stockholders that have been declared but unpaid due to the restrictions on payment of dividends contained in our credit facility.
-We will also use an estimated \$ of the proceeds of this offering to pay amounts due, as a result of this offering, to participants in our 2001 Employee Appreciation Rights Plan and our 2006 Executive Stock Rights Plan, which are bonus plans for certain executive officers.
+We also intend to use approximately \$35.1 million of the proceeds of this offering to pay declared but unpaid dividends to existing preferred stockholders and approximately \$3.7 million of the proceeds to pay an additional dividend to be declared payable to existing preferred stockholders.
+We will also use an estimated \$22.5 million of the proceeds of this offering to pay amounts due, as a result of this offering, to participants in our 2001 Employee Appreciation Rights Plan and our 2006 Executive Stock Rights Plan, which are bonus plans for certain current and former executive officers.
 This estimate is subject to final reevaluation as of the effective date of this offering.
-See "Compensation Discussion and Analysis" for additional information concerning these plans.
-We intend to use the balance of the net proceeds, if any, for working capital and other general corporate purposes.
+See "Management-Compensation Discussion and Analysis" for additional information concerning these plans.
+Based upon the midpoint of the price range set forth on the cover page of this prospectus, we do not expect to have any proceeds remaining after application of the proceeds as described in "Use of Proceeds."
+In the event we receive additional proceeds from this offering, we expect to apply such amounts to repay indebtedness under our existing credit facility.
+In the event we receive less proceeds in this offering than we have estimated, we expect to reduce the amount used to repay indebtedness.